How to become a project manager with no experience

 A project manager is pivotal to a project’s success from start to finish.
 They coordinate with stakeholders, set timelines, monitor budgets, and oversee other critical factors associated with a project.
 Effective project managers are able to balance competing priorities and navigate the complexities of various projects.

 Organizations with strong project management practices complete more projects on time and within budget, making project management skills essential across a wide range of industries.
-According to the U.S. Bureau of Labor Statistics (BLS), project management specialists are employed in fields such as construction, information technology, finance, and healthcare.
+According to the U.S. Bureau of Labor Statistics (BLS), project management specialists are employed in fields such as construction, information technology, finance, and insurance.
 This highlights the importance of project management as a career choice and underscores the potential for growth and stability in this field.

 Once you’ve decided to start learning project management skills, the first step is to assess your current abilities and strengths.
 On top of technical skills, project managers must possess critical soft skills that align with project management principles: